sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 The following provides a little more information about each numbered step of embed-api.js.

-The sample file has some in-line comments but we did not want to overly clutter the file with long text descriptions.
+The sample file has some in-line comments, but we did not want to overly clutter the file with long text descriptions.
 If you are satisfied with your understanding of embed-api.js already, you may skip this section.

 ### Item #1: Require Necessary Node.js Modules:
 **express:** a fast, minimalist web framework for Node.js, used here to create the web server and define routes.